 That evening, the atmosphere was quite tense to say the least!
 The Full Moon was wreaking its emotional damage, and walking out in the midday heat had affected some people.
 So only three of us sat round the dinner table for a glorious frites salad fit for kings (perfect chips in the jungle!) - others were ill or hiding.
 I did my best to steer the tiller into a positive direction, philosophising with a rather sunstruck Duncan, and then walked with Angas and Maguette to Kossey to try and find the English crew again.
 Some nice drumming drew us into the garden, to see some serouba players around the bonfire - very cool!
 This was my first encounter with this traditional Casamance instrument (like a small sabar peg-drum) and the interplay between the players and their songs is something special.
 I chatted with Tim from Newcastle, then walked back with the guys.

 Back home, Jan and Duncan and I had a nice talk eating Halva in the kitchen about the situation here, and how the village works.
 The guys who are helping to build the house are looked after and fed as part of the family, because food is a relatively expensive item.
 The poverty here is quite difficult to come to terms with - Senegal is the eighth poorest country in the world.
 A day's wage for the poorest people is only a couple of pounds, so even though the exchange rate is about 1000CFAs to a UK pound, each of those pounds is relatively worth about thirty times that.
-Thus giving a begging child the smallest currency we had (a 1000CFA note) could potentially cause problems when the child's father comes home having only just earned that for his entire day at work.
+Thus giving a begging child the smallest currency we had (a 1000CFA note) could potentially cause problems and a great sense of shame when the child's father comes home having only just earned that for his entire day at work.

 Saturday was our first day of drum classes, after a few easy days settling in.
 Malo Sonko (some more pictures) is founder of Ballet Theatre Bitinibaa and school.
 He taught us for two hours each morning at his house, beginning with a rhythm called Senefoli.
 The great thing about his classes is that members of his band also attend, so that each of us was doubled up with an expert to copy: Malo led Justine on djembe, while Estelle and I had Bajan and Appai as dun dun masters :-) It's always nice when dun duns outnumber djembes (so unlike England! ;-)